1995 Zapatista Crisis: The military site

 Marcos's resolve was put to the test in his camp in the Lacandon Jungle when the Zapatistas were under the Mexican Army military siege.
 Marcos's response was immediate, sending Esteban Moctezuma the following message: "See you in hell".
 Conflicting signals got strengthened in favor of a fast military solution.
-The facts seemed to confirm Manuel Camacho Solis's 16 June 1994 accusations that his resignation as the Chiapas Peace Commissioner was due to sabotage done by the presidential candidate Ernesto Zedillo.
+The facts seemed to confirm Manuel Camacho Solis's 16 June 1994 accusations that his resignation as the Chiapas Peace Commissioner was due to sabotage done by then-presidential candidate Ernesto Zedillo.

-Mexico Secretary of the Interior Lic.
-Esteban Moctezuma believed a peaceful solution was possible.
+Secretary Moctezuma believed a peaceful solution was possible.
 He attempted to reach a peacefully negotiated solution to the 1995 Zapatista Crisis, betting it all on a strategy to reestablish the Mexican Government Zapatista Army of National Liberation dialog to search for peace, demonstrating Marcos genuine pacifist disposition and the consequences of a military solution.
-Making a strong position against the February 9 actions against Peace, Secretary of the Interior Esteban Moctezuma submitted his resignation to President Ernesto Zedillo, which was not accepted.
+Making a strong position against the February 9 actions against peace, Moctezuma submitted his resignation to Zedillo, which was not accepted.
 For these primary reasons, the Mexican army eased actions, giving an opportunity that Marcos capitalized on to escape the military site he was placed in the Lacandon Jungle.

 Faced with this situation, Max Appedole asked for help from Edén Pastora, the legendary Nicaraguan "Commander Zero", to prepare a report for under-Secretary of the Interior Luis Maldonado on Marcos's degree of pacifism, if any.
 The document concluded that the complaints of marginalized groups and the radical left in México had been vented through the Zapatistas movement, while Marcos maintained an open negotiating track.
 If Marcos were eliminated, his function as a safety-valve for at social discontent would cease and more-radical groups could take his place.
 These groups would respond to violence with violence, threatening terrorist bombings, kidnappings and even more belligerent activities.
 The country would then be plunged into a very dangerous downward spiral, with discontent surfacing in areas other than Chiapas.